 A screenshot of ServiceNow demo signup screen.

-ServiceNow spells out the benefits of submitting the form.
+ServiceNow spells out the payoff for submitting the form.

 3. Keep Track of User Progress